pivotal/blog/content/post/test-driven-development-for-data-science.md

     return df
 ~~~

 This implementation looks good and we can run our first test.
 It should pass!
-The next test might be then to check if the rescaling of the variables is correct.
-Scaling is very important as it speeds up k-means to find the cluster centers and also is used to encounter the curse of dimensionality.
-For this test, we basically take results from our exploration phase.
-As said testing a data science model is not like testing a software features.
-There is a stochastic component and in order to remove the randomness we use the exploration phase to do it.
+The next step can be to check if we rescale the variables correctly.

 ~~~python
 def test_rescale_df_first_entry(self):